monadicsystems/okapi/docs/index.md

 - Automagically generate OpenAPI specifications (clients coming soon)
 - Lightweight, minimal abstraction built on top of WAI

-Okapi is NOT recommended for production use at this time.
+**Okapi is NOT recommended for production use at this time.**

-Please feel free to reach out to me on [GitHub](https://github.com/monadicsystems/okapi) if you have any questions/criticisms/ideas.
+Please feel free to reach out to me on [GitHub](https://github.com/monadicsystems/okapi) if you have any questions/criticisms/ideas or would like to contribute to this project.

 ## Getting Started